amikelive/coco-labels/README.md

 Since the labels for COCO datasets released in 2014 and 2017 were the same, they were merged into a single file.
 The file name should be self-explanatory in determining the publication type of the labels.

+More elaboration about COCO dataset labels can be found in [this article](http://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/)